stastnypremysl/Mines3D/README.md

 Download and install Android Studio 3.0: https://dl.google.com/dl/android/studio/install/3.0.0.18/android-studio-ide-171.4408382-windows.exe

-After that, install a virtual Android machine, optimally with version 7.
+Then install a virtual Android machine, optimally with version 7.
 You can use a real device too, but there must be installed Android newer then 4.4.
 A widescreen is required.

 ### Building and running
 Download repository and open root folder as project in Android Studio.
 Do Grandle sync and clean'n'build.
-After that, you can try run it on device.
+After that, you can try to run it on your device.

+## Author
+Přemysl Šťastný